Please ensure Javascript is enabled for purposes of website accessibility

 There are several common reasons why StabiliTrak might start acting up or display warning messages.

-- Faulty sensors: If any sensors malfunction, the overall system will be triggered and show warnings.
+• Faulty sensors: If any sensor malfunctions, the overall system will be triggered and display warnings.

-- Brake system: The brake pressure sensors or the master cylinder can interfere with the effect of StabiliTrak’s performance.
+• Brake system: Brake pressure sensors or the master cylinder can interfere with StabiliTrak’s performance.

 Whenever the StabiliTrak light comes on, it’s crucial to pay attention.
 This warning light indicates that the system is malfunctioning, which could jeopardize your car’s stability and safety.